Teacher Preparation and Recertification

 |EPI 0010||FOUNDATIONS OF RESEARCH-BASED PRACTICES IN||3|

 |EPI 0020||PROFESSIONAL FOUNDATIONS||2|

 |Total Credit Hours||23|

 Most of Valencia’s courses meet the requirements of teachers seeking recertification.
-These courses are offered in a variety of delivery modes (face-to-face, online, hybrid, etc.) on each Valencia campus.
+These courses are offered in a variety of delivery modes (face-to-face, online, hybrid/mixed-mode, etc.) on each Valencia campus.
 Please visit valenciacollege.edu/epi for general information or email firstname.lastname@example.org to receive an automated message with pertinent recertification and Valencia-related admissions/residency and registration details.

 Registration for teacher recertification courses starts at the beginning of registration for returning students and continues until the class begins, provided no other pre-determined registration deadline is designated and space is available.
 Registration, through the student ATLAS system, is available according to the dates listed in the Academic Calendar in the online official catalog.
 Students may register in an Atlas Access Lab on any campus or from any remote location that provides Internet access.